PiotrKozimor/procjon/README.md

 ## Procjonagent
 Three procjonagents are implemented: `ping`, `elasticsearch` and `systemd`.
 Each agent is subcommand in `procjonagent`.

-Each agent implements `Agenter` interface.
+Each agent implements `Servicer` interface.
 Own agent can be easily implemented and integrated into existing application.
 Please see [example](example/main.go).